Reloops-App/Reloops/README.md

 ## 📄 License

-This repository's source code is available under the [AGPL-3.0 license](LICENSE).
+This repository's source code is available under the [AGPL-3.0 license](LICENSE)